compsci201/compsci201.github.io/percolation/index.md

 ##Percolation - Overview
 ---

 Welcome to the Percolation assignment.
-In this assignment, you will you will write a program to estimate the value of the [percolation threshold](http://en.wikipedia.org/wiki/Percolation_thresholds) via [Monte Carlo](http://en.wikipedia.org/wiki/Monte_Carlo_method) simulation.
-In doing so, you will better understand depth-first-search, union-find structures, and the use of simulations for statistical inquiries.
+In this assignment, you will write a program to estimate the value of the [percolation threshold](http://en.wikipedia.org/wiki/Percolation_thresholds) via [Monte Carlo](http://en.wikipedia.org/wiki/Monte_Carlo_method) simulation.
+In doing so, you will better understand depth-first-search, union-find structures, and the use of computer simulations for statistical inquiry.

 [Here](/percolation/printer-friendly) is a printer friendly version of this assignment.